mictaege/jitter-plugin/README.md

 }
 ```

-and we have the need to extend that _Person_ in a particular variant of the application - e.g. for a specific customer - with an additional field _birthday_. we can do this with _jitter_ this way:
+and we have the need to extend that _Person_ in a particular variant of the application - e.g. for a specific customer - with an additional field _birthday_.
+With _jitter_ we can do this in this way:

 ```Java